 Traveling from Lima to Cusco City is a journey many travelers make to visit the most amazing places in Peru.
-The two cities are nearly 900 kilometers apart, and several ways exist to get from one city to another.
-Knowing which option is best for you can depend on numerous factors.
+The two cities are nearly 900 kilometers apart, and there are several ways to get from one city to another.
+Knowing which option is best for you depends on numerous factors.
 This page will explore all the travel options available from Lima to Cusco, from taking a bus or plane to driving yourself!
 We will also discuss what to consider when determining the best route for you, such as budget and time constraints.
 Read on to learn about your options and how to get from Lima to Cusco!

 How to Travel from Lima to Cusco?

-- Cusco is a city located high in the Andes mountains.
+• Cusco is a city located high in the Andes mountains.
 It used to be the capital of the Inca Empire and is now an important place for archaeology in South America.
 The great capital of the Inca Empire in the past.

-Which is the best option for you?
+Which is the best option?

 Traveling from Lima to Cusco By Plane